1. How does performance evaluation correspondence get processed?

 Command telephone number

 Ensure your admin personnel make command file copies of reports prior to mailing them to PERS-32.
 PERS-32 is not authorized to mail or fax copies of reports back to the command.
-If the command fails to make required copies or the member misplaces their copy, a replacement report can be obtained per MILPERSMAN 1070150.
+If the command fails to make required copies or the member misplaces his/her copy, a replacement report can be obtained per MILPERSMAN 1070150.

 Validated: Report examined and pending acceptance to the Performance Summary Record (PSR) and permanent record.